What is a scientologist

 Now the Scientology Religion has an orthodox, if you will, church.
 This was set up by L Ron Hubbard, the Founder in order to effectively disseminate the technology and philosophy he developed.
 He pointed out, on several occasions and in many written issues, that in order to achieve the results of applying the technology he developed, it needs to be understood fully and applied in the exact manner he prescribed.
 Part of ensuring this was done was the establishment of a church to act as a custodian for the technology so that it was not altered or perverted resulting in less or no results through misunderstanding and misapplication.

 Unfortunately, since the demise of Ron Hubbard, 'changes' to the technology and the application have been made that violate this principle and some of these may be found documented at http://scientologistsfreezone.com.

 At this point perhaps a very brief summary of the structure of the church would be beneficial.
-The top of the chain is the Church of Spiritual Technology (CST).
-Contrary to the name this is a privately owned corporation and not a church.
+At the top of the chain is the Church of Spiritual Technology (CST).
+Contrary to the name this is a privately owned corporation and NOT a church.